vincrichard/VobSub-ML-OCR/README.md

 * `-l` or `--language`: The language(s) of the subtitles.
 If 'ja', MangaOcr model will be used.
 If 'other', easyocr.Reader will be used.
 Can be a list of languages.
 Default is 'ja'.
 * `-j` or `--jobs`: Number of jobs to run in parallel for image extraction.
 Only applies in 'extract' and 'both' modes.
 Default is 1.

-Remember to replace `script.py` with the actual name of your Python script.

 ### Extract .sub/.idx Files using `mkvmerge` and `mkvextract`